 Narcissism manifests in ways we can’t imagine.
 We can all lean on narcissistic coping mechanisms when the integrity of our Self is threatened.
 Covert and overt narcissists often end up in relationships together, which reinforces each other’s narcissism, and distracts both parties from seeing their own truth.
 Pain keeps us stuck.
 Denial keeps us stuck.
 Conditioning keeps us stuck.
 Anger keeps us stuck.
 Shame keeps us stuck.
 Trauma keeps us stuck.
 Outer reinforcement keeps us stuck.
 Seeing, accepting, and working toward healing narcissism is no easy task.

 We humans are doomed to fall short.
-That is why we need outside help to stop our narcissism.
+That is why we need outside help to stop being a narcissist when we slip forward on the spectrum.
 A community of people, a moral code, and a God to love and guide us during times of pain and despair.

 Finding A Higher Power

 You’ll immediately get a full-length PDF version of BOTH books in the series.